timothy-r/Perms/README.md

 [![Build Status](https://travis-ci.org/timothy-r/Perms.png?branch=master)](https://travis-ci.org/timothy-r/Perms)

-A permissions store service which stores permission keys, eg. read, write, admin for subject, object pairs.
-The store allows associating any arbitrary keys with a pair of opaque identifier strings.
+A permissions store service which stores permissions, eg. read, write, admin for subject and object pairs.

 Glossary:
-* **Subject** is a User or UserGroup, the identifiers are opaque to the store and need to be unique for all its clients
+* **Subject** is for exmaple a User or UserGroup, the identifiers are opaque to the store and need to be unique across all its clients
-* **Object** is a bug tracker issue or article, the identifiers are opaque to the store and need to be unique for all its clients
+* **Object** is for example a bug tracker issue or article, again the identifiers are opaque to the store and need to be unique across all its clients
-* **Perm** is a string, the perm store simply stores these values, the clients give them meaning
+* **Perm** is a string, for example read or write, the perm store simply stores these values, the clients give them meaning

-*In the uri examples the id parameters contain type and id information, subject and object are literals.*
+*In the uri examples the id parameters contain identifiers, subject and object are literals.*

 API
 ---